Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 01:59 So what is this thing?

-02:06 No, Windows Linux and macOS as well, because it basically pretends macOS is Linux.
+02:09 Because it basically pretends macOS is Linux.

 02:12 And what it does is it will look at your path variable and see, help you determine if it's good.

-02:19 So if you want to answer questions like, "When I type Python, I always get Python 2.
+02:19 So if you want to answer questions like, when I type Python, I always get Python 2.

 02:23 Why is that?